Srivathsan0706/Supply-Chain-Control-Tower/README.md

 | DAX | KPI calculations and business measure development |
 | Git & GitHub | Version control, documentation, and project publishing |

+The project follows an end-to-end analytics workflow, beginning with Excel for data preparation, SQL for business analysis and validation, and Power BI with DAX for interactive reporting.

 ---

 # 📂 Dataset Overview